comicrelief/lambda-wrapper/README.md

 ### AWS SQS mode

 Use this mode by setting `LAMBDA_WRAPPER_OFFLINE_SQS_MODE=aws`.
 Messages will be sent to the real queue in AWS.
-This is useful for running end-to-end tests where a message is sent to a queue and eventually appears in an external data store.
+This mode is useful when a queue is consumed by an external service, rather than another function in the service under test.

+In order for queue URLs to be correctly constructed, you must either:

+- set `AWS_ACCOUNT_ID` to the account ID that hosts your queue; or
+- invoke offline functions via the Lambda API, passing a context that contains a realistic `invokedFunctionArn` including the account ID.

 ## Semantic release